p-ikapolok/silicon-world-global/README.md

 - Challenges you with weekly projects and tests
 - Keeps learners consistent with weekly content drops

-And with a vibrant community, learners don’t just study — they grow together.
+And with a vibrant community, learners don’t just study, they grow together.

 ---